pharmaverse/pharmaverse/README.md

 ### 'Scraped' data

 Passive data is collected via openpharma.github.io, a sister org that is completely un-opinionated and has
-a wider remit spanning discovery to access.
+a wider remit spanning discovery to access (at the time of writing this, openpharma tracked 210 R packages and 3 python libraries built for pharma, the majority being statistical in nature).
 This site contains no curated data beyond names - and is instead focussed on collecting and sharing data on open source health and related metadata (e.g. CRAN status and riskmetric scores).
 Information on the data collected is here: https://openpharma.github.io/#data.